 Who is it for?

 Nb!
-If you want to take the whole minor, we highly recommend to start with the course ENERFT3110 Marine and power plant engines.
+If you want to take the whole minor, we highly recommend the following order for the courses:

 Courses in this minor